 All minor works contractors (other than those with annual/period passes/IDs) must register on a daily basis.
-On Toowoomba campus this is done using the Visitor Registration System (VRS) in the Security Office or Campus Services in building O3.
+On Toowoomba campus this is done using the Visitor Registration System (VRS) in the Security Office or Facilities Management in building O3.
 All other sites at to use the paper-based USQ Contractor Sign-in Register.

 As required by the Principal Contractor

 4.2.1 Category 1 - Light deliveries

 Light deliveries are typified by couriers, mail and small amounts of supplies that are generally able to be handled by one person without using power equipment or trolley jacks etc.